MaxFalkenberg/COP26_2021/visualisation/communities.md

     - "/assets/js/communities.js"
 ---

 <p class="text-center">Click on each coloured circle to explore community of top influencers during COP26.
-Click on a yellow circle to zoom out.
-Use the search bar below to find specific users.</p>
+Click on a yellow circle to zoom out. </p>

 <svg id="circles" class="center"></svg>